 Training: 8 full days of group tuition in Broken Spoke’s workshop, plus some additional support outside of teaching hours from Lucy.
 Dates: 26th-29th November (confirmed) and 18th-21st February (tbc) 2022.
 Hours approx. 9am-5pm (tbc).

-Certification: Funded Cytech 2 exam to be taken by each trainee between March and September 2022 at a time that suits the pace of their own learning journey.
+Certification: Funded Cytech technical two examination to be taken at Activate Cycle Academy by each trainee between March and September 2022 at a time that suits the pace of their own learning journey.

 Your commitment to Broken Spoke